 The Java Speaker is available in the Download Section.

 The number of supported media formats depends on your device and Android version.

 On most Android devices SoundSeeder supports the following audio codecs:

 Supported playlist formats are *.m3u, *.m3u8, *.pls and the internal playlists of Android.

-Then click on „local“ to select music that is located on your device.
-The library view presents your music grouped by Albums, Artists, Songs, Folders, Genres and Playlists.
-It contains all Music files, that have been discovered by the Android OS in the external memory of your device.
+This library represents your local music files, grouped by Albums, Artists, Songs, Folders, Genres and Playlists.
+It contains all audio files that were indexed by the Android OS in the external memory of your device.

-Select a library entry to play it or to add the entry to your current playback queue.
+Select any library entry to play it or to add the entry to your current playback queue.

 To filter library entries, select the search icon in the top-right corner of the library view and enter the name of the Artist, Album, Song, … you are looking for.

 This network browser lists all UPnP/DLNA capable media libraries in your WiFi network.

 Select a media library and browse its content.
 All compatible audio and video files can be added to your playback queue.